 Probably something to look into if you’re comfortable innovating your way to get things done and are not afraid to play around with a to-do app as customizable as Notion.

 4. Fast Entry/In-line Editing ⚡

 A best to-do list app must be capable of adding a task instantly.
 Entering a task shouldn’t take 16 steps.
-They should be quick enough to encourage you to add something in a to-do list and get it out of your mind.
+They should be quick enough to encourage you to add something to a to-do list and get it out of your mind.

 5. Cross-Platform Availability 📱

 Your to-do list apps should be with you, wherever you go.
-And a good to-do list app is the one that is available on all platforms.
+And a good to-do list app is one that is available on all platforms.
 By all platforms, we mean the availability of the app on; iOS (iPhone and Android) and Mac and Windows mobile apps.
 Also, a web interface is great, for desktop applications.